Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 This review was produced by SmartAsset based on publicly available information.
 The named firm and its financial professionals have not reviewed, approved, or endorsed this review and are not responsible for its accuracy.
 Review content is produced by SmartAsset independently of any business relationships that might exist between SmartAsset and the named firm and its financial professionals, and firms and financial professionals having business relationships with SmartAsset receive no special treatment or consideration in SmartAsset’s reviews.
 This page contains links to SmartAsset’s financial advisor matching tool, which may or may not match you with the firm mentioned in this review or its financial professionals.

-Liberty Financial Group Inc. Background
+Liberty Financial Group Background

 Liberty was founded in 1981.
 Since 2021, the sole owner of the firm is Shannon Nook.
 Certifications at the firm include two certified financial planners (CFPs), one chartered financial analyst (CFA) and one financial paraplanner qualified professional (FPQP).

-Investment Minimum and Client Types
+Liberty Financial Group Investment Minimum and Client Types

 Most of the clients at Liberty are individuals who are not high-net-worth.
 There are also a small number of high-net-worth clients.
 There are no institutional clients at Liberty.
+There is no minimum account size at Liberty, however, the firm does charge a minimum annual fee of $4,500.
+As a result, clients with less than $450,000 in assets under management (AUM) could end up paying an asset-based advisory fee that's well above 1% of their AUM.

-Services Offered by Liberty Financial Group Inc.
+Services Offered by Liberty Financial Group

-Liberty offers the following services to clients:
+Liberty offers the following services to clients, which it lists on its website:

-• Financial planning
+• Long-range and lifestyle planning

-• College funding planning
+• Cash-flow planning

 • Estate planning

-• Retirement preparation and planning
+• Retirement planning strategies

-Investment Philosophy
+Liberty Financial Group Investment Philosophy

-Fees Under Liberty Financial Group Inc.
+Fees Under Liberty Financial Group

 There are two types of fees charged by Liberty.
-The first is an investment management fee based on assets under management.
+The first is an investment management fee that's based on assets under management.
 A fee of 1% is charged on assets up to $1 million and 0.75% is charged on all assets over $1 million.

 The table below shows what an investor will owe at different investment levels: